cosmos/gaia/docs/althea/althea-testnet-docs/setting-up-a-validator-manual.md

 In a production network only relayers would need Ethereum to fund relaying, but for this testnet all validators run relayers by default, allowing us to more easily simulate a lively economy of many relayers.

-You should have received 2 two million Althea Governance Token in ALTG and the same amount of footoken.
-We're going to send half of hte footoken to the delegate address
+You should have received fifty thousand Althea Governance Token in ALTG and the same amount of footoken.
+We're going to send half of the footoken to the delegate address

 To get the address for your validator key you can run the below, where 'myvalidatorkeyname' is whatever you named your key in the 'generate your key' step.